numpy/numpy/doc/source/numpy_2_0_migration_guide.rst

 About 100 members of the main ``np`` namespace has been deprecated, removed or moved to a new place.
 It was done to reduce clutter and establish only one way to access a given attribute.
-The table below shows memebers that have been removed:
+The table below shows members that have been removed:

 ======================  =================================================================
 removed member          migration guidline